Minnesota Life Insurance Review

-As you can see, Minnesota Life is rated very highly by all the major ratings agencies, which is a result of its consistent performance and the capacity to meet its financial obligations to its policyholders.
+Minnesota Life is rated very highly by all the major rating agencies, which is a result of its consistent performance and the capacity to meet its financial obligations to its policyholders.

 Minnesota Life is a Fortune 500 company with assets worth $78.6 billion under its management.
 It has close to 19 million customers in North America alone and has issued policies worth $1.2 trillion.
 In 2018, the company nearly $5.7 billion in statutory benefits to its policyholders.

-Minnesota Life has all the hallmarks of a financially stable and reliable company – in terms of market share, earnings, value of insurance in force, and assets under management.
+Minnesota Life has all the hallmarks of a financially stable and reliable company – in terms of market share, earnings, the value of insurance in force, and assets under management.

 Other Options to Consider

 Term Life Insurance

-Minnesota Life offers a traditional term life insurance policy which offers you guaranteed protection for a certain period of time.
-If you pass away while your policy is in force, the beneficiary designated by you will receive the death benefit amount.
+Minnesota Life offers a traditional term life insurance policy that offers you guaranteed protection for a certain time.
+If the insured passes away while the policy is in force, the beneficiary will receive the payout.

-- The policy’s term length could be 5, 10, 20, or 30 years.
+- They offer term policies in 5, 10, 20, or 30-year terms.
 You can decide how many years of coverage you need and then choose an appropriate term length.

-- In the event of your death, the entire death benefit amount is paid out to your designated beneficiary.
-The best part is that your loved ones do not have to pay any taxes on it.
+- If the insured passes away, the entire death benefit amount is paid out to your designated beneficiary.
+The payout is not subject to income tax for the beneficiary.

-- Like most other insurance providers, Minnesota Life too offers you the choice to change your term plan into a permanent plan at the end of the initial coverage period.
+- Like most other insurance providers, Minnesota Life offers you the choice to convert to a permanent plan.

-The convertibility option can be particularly beneficial to people from low-income households.
-If you are a young man or a woman in an entry-level position, a term life policy is probably the best choice for you, since you can get a substantial amount of coverage at extremely low costs.
+If you are a young man or a woman in an entry-level position, a term life policy is probably the best choice for you, as it offers a good amount of coverage for a relatively small monthly premium.

 As you reach your prime earning years, you can get your term policy converted into a permanent policy, which costs more and provides you with lifelong coverage.